Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Introduction

 Accurate prediction of phase boundaries and/or interfacial tensions requires more detailed theories.
 These range in complexity from Flory--Huggins theory~\cite{huggings-1941, flory-1942}, via scaled particle theory \cite{lebowitz-1965}, to modern approaches combining, {\em e.g.} statistical associating fluid theory and density functional theory~\cite{llovell-2010}.
 All of these provide local equations of state whose equilibrium binodals exhibit saturating densities at low temperature (unlike Model B).
-To address interfacial tensions in equilibrium, finite range interactions must be allowed for and, at its simplest, this can be done by adding square gradient contributions to the local free energy density $f(\rho)$ written as a function of the coarse-grained particle density $\rho$ (see Eq.~\eqref{eq:fenergy_pass} below).
-The resulting dynamical description for density, allowing for arbitrary $f(\rho)$, is known as Cahn--Hilliard theory~\cite{cahn-1958}.
-Within this term we include extensions that allow a density-dependent collective mobility $\mathcal{M}(\rho)$ and square gradient coefficient $K(\rho)$~\cite{bray-2001}.
+To address interfacial tensions in equilibrium, finite-range interactions must be allowed for and, at its simplest, this can be done by adding square gradient contributions to the local free-energy density $f(\rho)$ written as a function of the coarse-grained particle density $\rho$ (see Eq.~\eqref{eq:fenergy_pass} below), resulting in a dynamical description for the density that contains terms up to order $\ofour$ in gradients (this assumes the interactions to be sufficiently short-ranged).
+This description, allowing for arbitrary $f(\rho)$, is known as Cahn--Hilliard theory~\cite{cahn-1958}.
+Within this term, we include extensions that allow a density-dependent collective mobility $\mathcal{M}(\rho)$ and square gradient coefficient $K(\rho)$~\cite{bray-1994}.

+In a nonequilibrium context, the breaking of detailed balance allows for a wider freedom in constructing the dynamics of the density field.
+At the Cahn--Hilliard level, each active gradient term brings, through its prefactor, another function of density into the equations of motion, which we call a `coefficient function'.
+Including the counterpart of the equilibrium chemical potential $\mub(\rho)$ and also $K(\rho)$, there are five such functions in total, three of which are inherently active (see Eq.~\eqref{eq:o4} below), which define the active counterpart of Cahn--Hilliard theory at $\ofour$ level.